u22115998-debug/garalica/README.md

-# bugs.garakrral.com — Issue Tracker
+# Garalica — Issue Tracker

 A clean, modern issue tracker inspired by Google's design language.
 Built with React, FastAPI, PostgreSQL, and Docker.
+Using by [GaraKrral bugs](bugs.garakrral.com)

 ## Quick Start